invictatouch/website/content/about/index.md

 more than 30 of our current and former players have gone on to represent England, at all levels from under-15s to over-50s.
-Our annual [summer league]({{<ref "/league" >}}) is one of the biggest club leagues in England, with over 150 players playing each week for 10 weeks every summer.
+Our annual [summer league]({{<ref "/league" >}}) is one of the biggest club leagues in England, with 16 teams and around 180 players playing each week for 10 weeks every summer.